stefaneidelloth/treezjs/doc/atoms/study/sample/sample.md

 ![](../../../images/sample.png)

-A time dependent Picking study only supports a single Simple, where the time series for the variables are specified as arrays:
+A time dependent Picking study only supports a single Sample, where the time series for the variables are specified as arrays:

 ![](../../../images/sampleTimeDependent.png)